quasarframework/quasar-framework.org/source/components/data-table.md

   * Columns picker
   * Row selection (single or multiple)
   * Refresh functionality
-  * Tool tips for column headers with long text.

 **Data Table is highly optimized to support a large number of rows**, but its good to check "Performance" section below to make the most of it.